3 Days in Dublin | The Ultimate Itinerary for First-Time Travelers

 How to Get to Dublin?

-The main airport in the city is the Dublin airport (DUB).
+The main airport in the city is the Dublin Airport (DUB).
 It’s easy to navigate and Dublin is a pretty small city so it’s not too far from the city center.

 How to Get Around Dublin?